lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 they are already concerns of the execution module.
 Pushing these concerns into the consensus module would create several new touchpoints between the two modules, which would complicate the design and muddle responsibilities.

-## Open Issues TODO
+## Open Issues

-While a HIP is in draft, new ideas may arise that warrant further discussion.
-List them here so everyone knows they are under consideration but not yet resolved.
-This reduces duplication in future discussions.
+- How will mirror nodes detect quiescence?

-## References TODO
+## References

-A collection of URLs used as references throughout the HIP.
+N/A

 ## Copyright/license